LIMITED TIME OFFER BLACK FRIDAYsale

 Your blood regenerates quickly, and most people will have their full blood volume within a couple days of making a donation.

-What Is the Purpose of Blood in the Body?
+What is the Purpose of Blood in the Body?

 Blood is a multipurpose tissue, with duties including gas exchange, hydrating tissues, providing the vehicular highway system within the body, and more.

-Gas Exchange
+Gas exchange

 Most people consider your lungs the most important aspect of your respiratory system, but blood plays an equally vital role in getting oxygen gasses into your body and properly distributed.